 Behind on Your Mortgage Payments?

-If you are having trouble making your payments, contact your loan servicer to discuss your options as early as you can.
-Most loan servicers are willing to work with customers they believe are acting in good faith, and those who call them early on.
 The longer you wait to call, the fewer options you will have.
-After you've missed three or four payments and your loan is in default, most loan servicers won't accept a partial payment of what you owe.
-They will start foreclosure unless you can come up with the money to cover all your missed payments, plus any late fees.
+After you've missed 90 days of monthly payments, your loan is in default.
+Most loan servicers won't accept a partial payment.
+They will start foreclosure proceedings on your mortgage loan, unless you can come up with the money to cover all your missed payments, plus any late fees.

-If you have fallen behind on your payments, consider discussing the following foreclosure prevention options with your loan servicer:
+If you have late payments, consider discussing the following foreclosure prevention options with your loan servicer:

-Reinstatement: You pay the loan servicer the entire past-due amount, plus any late fees or penalties, by a date you both agree to.
+Reinstatement: You pay the mortgage lender the entire past-due amount, plus any late fees or penalties, by a date you both agree to.
 This option may be appropriate if your problem paying your mortgage is temporary.

 Repayment Plan: Your servicer gives you a fixed amount of time to repay the amount you are behind by adding a portion of what is past due to your regular payment.
 This option may be appropriate if you've missed only a small number of payments.